alexarmbr/alexarmbr.github.io/docs/_posts/2024-06-13-Understanding-NVIDIA-Tensor-Core-Performance.markdown

     // # of threads is multiple of # of columns in the tile assert(num_threads % tile_cols == 0);

-    // assign each thread a row/column in the tile, calculate the column step const unsigned int row_step = num_threads / tile_cols;
+    // assign each thread a row/column in the tile, calculate the row step const unsigned int row_step = num_threads / tile_cols;
     const unsigned int thread_row = thread_idx / tile_cols;
     const unsigned int thread_col = thread_idx % tile_cols;